floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 ## Bit Twiddling and Integer Math can be awkward

-This section is hard to write because it's critizing without offering an obviously better solution, please read it as 'constructive criticism'.
+This section is hard to write because it's criticizing without offering an obviously better solution, please read it as 'constructive criticism'.
 Hopefully Zig will be able to fix some of those things on the road towards 1.0.